The Straight-Line Method: A Simple Approach to Depreciation

 2. Formula for the Straight-Line Method

-The formula for calculating annual depreciation using the straight-line method is:
+The formula used under the straight-line method is:

 Annual Depreciation = (Cost of Asset – Residual Value) ÷ Useful Life

-• Residual Value: The estimated value of the asset at the end of its useful life.
+• Residual Value: Estimated value at the end of the asset’s life.

-• Useful Life: The number of years the asset is expected to be used.
+• Useful Life: The period during which the asset is expected to be productive.

 Scenario:

 A company purchases a machine for $10,000.
-The machine has an estimated useful life of 5 years and a residual value of $500.
+Its estimated useful life is 5 years and its residual value is $500.

 Step-by-Step Calculation: